 When winds increase in the afternoon, this is an ideal opportunity to learn how to sail or windsurf in the protected waters between the Santa Barbara Harbor and Stearns Wharf.
 You can also rent a kayak from Paddle Sports Center and paddle in the protected waters between the legions of boats or take a standup paddling lesson from one of its experienced instructors.
 If you’re feeling confident, your instructor will take you out to ride a few waves off Leadbetter Beach.

 Surrounded in the middle of all the restaurants is the Santa Barbara Maritime Museum.
 You could spend a whole day here alone, and it’s certainly worth walking through to learn about all the rich history of Chumash Indian heritage and their amazing maritime culture.
 There are also exhibits on the history of Channel Islands National Park and the long surfing history Santa Barbara possesses.
-Check their schedule for nightly lectures and daily films.
+Check the schedule for nightly lectures and daily films.

 Catch a ride on Lil’ Toot, a beautifully built yellow tugboat that will provide a memorable trip between Stearns Wharf and the Santa Barbara Harbor.
 Once arrived, take a leisurely stroll out on 130-year-old Stearns Wharf where a wide selection of eateries hang on the stunning scenery that comes with every meal.
 The first line of restaurants on the wharf, include Longboards, Harbor Restaurant and Moby Dicks, offering terrific views of the harbor to the west.
 You can also enjoy a glass of wine at the Deep Sea Tasting Room with stunning views of the beach and Chase Palm Park to the east.